PDP Condemns Alleged Mass Arrest Of Members In Niger Delta

 It alleged that in Rivers State, leaders of the PDP were being hounded and forcefully picked up in a well-coordinated operation by military operatives.

-The PDP called on Nigerians and the international community to note the development in the South South, adding that, “The tension in the Niger Delta has been dangerously stretched and there is a limit to what the people can stomach in the face of such aggressions”.
+The PDP called on Nigerians and the international community to note the development in the South-South, adding that, “The tension in the Niger Delta has been dangerously stretched and there is a limit to what the people can stomach in the face of such aggression”.

-Speaking further, the party stressed that the Niger Delta region remained a stronghold for it and no amount of intimidation and assault by the APC would change that.
+It added that the Niger Delta remained a stronghold of the PDP and no amount of intimidation and assault by the APC would change that.

 “Our party, therefore, demands the immediate release of every PDP member arrested by the military as well as instant stoppage of military aggression in the region ahead of the elections.”

-The party warned that if the trend was not checked, it would destroy the relative peace in the region and destabilize the nation.
+The party warned that if the trend was not checked, it would destroy the relative peace in the region and destabilise the nation.